Barefoot Notes: The Fly on the Wall vs. Our Simulated Universe

 |Solva, Meigen 1820, Xylomyidae, central Western Ghats.
 The fly on the wall.|

 And then I thought to myself, what a world we live in.
 Simulated?
 If this fly was simulated, how was it simulated is a bigger question for me before who simulated it.
 But once we understand the how, how the pieces in this universe just fell together, unknown to this end-product – this fly, we – or if you beg to differ, I – find that it did not have to be simulated, it evolved to live – not to serve, enrich, preach, or revere this world, but to exist – then there is no question of who.
 To call it simulated is to belittle great thinkers and creators and discoverers, of the dark and bright history of humanity, of the wonders of nature, of the existence of this third rock from the sun, of this universe itself.
-A simulated world requires imagination, and I don’t know anyone other anything that challenges our imagination more than nature itself, and so, that’s not the world we, or the drab wood soldierfly, lives in.
+A simulated world requires imagination, and I don’t know anything that challenges our imagination more than nature itself, and so, that’s not the world we, or the drab wood soldierfly, lives in.